edsu/diary/README.md

 ---

+## 1/27/2023

+Today I was walking through my neighborhood, taking in all of the various smells and sights of a summer evening.
+I felt like a paragon of contentment and optimism until I heard the faint sound of a lone saxophone playing a hauntingly beautiful melody.
+It sounded like a *wishful* *arabesque* that combined both peace and sorrow.
+I found myself reflecting on the *illogicality* of the world, and I felt a wave of *pessimism* wash over me.
+But, I reminded myself to be thankful for the present moment and *unbuckled* the heaviness of my thoughts.
+It was then that I noticed a group of musicians in the park, each composer with their own respective instrument.
+They were playing a *heli* *collective* piece called *hellebergene* and had gathered together to make music.
+Though the styles of each musician were disparate, they had managed to stitch together a melody that was captivating in its impeccable harmony.
+Among them was a young girl with a violin, an elderly man with a trombone, and a teenaged boy with a guitar.
+As they played, the notes seemingly became *ragged* yet perfectly *join*ed together in a magical choreography.
+I realized that just like the players in that park, the world can make something wonderful out of the most disparate materials, whether it's *naskhi* *lace*y or the sounds of *adrianople*.

 ## 1/26/2023

 Today, I am feeling quite overwhelmed.
 Kelson's *growler* and *eclectic* *piques* have both upped their *default* production, and *hincksey*'s line of stylish clothing is a complete *désespoir*.
 I have failed to secure the necessary resources to compete, and no matter how hard I try I feel *snub*bed by the industry. *appill*, *ridolfi* and *meadow* have all obtained enviable success, but *chalcol*, *saul*, and *irrigating* *protoplasm* put mine to shame.
 Although *greenhalgh*'s is a typical *stratum*, I'm not ready to just give up.
 Something has to change, and I'm determined to make it happen.